perpetual-education/sqlite-exploration/README.md

 You can see the `NOT NULL` "constraint" added to the column in the `users` table.
 But that doesn't check for empty strings.
 So, there are some constraints on the database side but other considerations have to happen in the app logic.

 Try a bunch of things out.
 Challenge: how could you ensure that the errors show up right next to the specific field?

+Depending on your form, you might have good reason to show all of the errors at the top or bottom near the submit button.
+But it's good to have options.
+And in some cases, you might have different errors for different validations like the age being a number, bigger than 0, and not bigger than 200 or something.
+But - moving on.